d3adzo/shepard/README.md

 ## BITS

-This is an IN PROGRESS persistance tool using Windows Background Intelligent Transfer Service (BITS).
+This is a persistance tool using Windows Background Intelligent Transfer Service (BITS).

+### Functionality

-Functionality: File Download, File Exfiltration, File Download + Persistent Execution
+File Download, File Exfiltration, File Download + Persistent Execution

+### Usage

-Usage: run shepard.exe as Administrator with the following command line arguments:
+Run shepard.exe as Administrator with the following command line arguments:

   `-d <remoteLocation> <writePath>` : regular file download to a local path of your choice